senips/devbox/README.md

 ssh -A vagrant@192.168.57.57

-    * Firewalls disabled and all ports are open for your developement purpose. so 192.168.57.57:<port> is open to access from host machine
+   * Firewall is disabled so all the ports are open for your developement purpose. so 192.168.57.57:<port> is open to access from host machine